 We know that electric field intensity at any point in a field is defined as:

-From that relationship, we can establish the expression of electrical flux density (D) at that point as:
+From that relationship, we can set up the expression of electrical flux density (D) at that point as:

-It is clear that the ratio of the electric flux density to the electric field intensity at a point in the field can be defined as the permittivity of the medium at that point.
+It is clear that the proportion of the electric flux density to the electric field intensity at a point in the field can be characterized as the permittivity of the medium at that point.

 Let us take a parallel plates capacitor with effective plate area A and distance between the plates is d and the dielectric between the plates has permittivity ε.
 The charge accumulated in the capacitor is Q due to an applied voltage across the capacitor is V.